balena-io/docs/pages/reference/base-images/base-images.md

 - `<lang_ver>` is the version of the language stack, for example, Node.js 10.10, it can also be substituted for `latest`.
 - `<distro_ver>` is the version of the Linux distro, for example in the case of Debian, there are 4 valid versions, namely `sid`, `jessie`, `buster` and `stretch`.
 - For each combination of distro and stack, we have two variants called `run` and `build`.
 The build variant is much heavier as it has a number of tools preinstalled to help with building source code.
 You can see an example of the tools that are included in the Debian Stretch variant [here]({{ $links.githubLibrary }}/base-images/blob/master/balena-base-images/armv7hf/debian/stretch/build/Dockerfile).
 The `run` variants are stripped down and only include a few useful runtime tools, see an example [here]({{ $links.githubLibrary }}/base-images/blob/master/balena-base-images/armv7hf/debian/stretch/run/Dockerfile).
 If no variant is specified, the image defaults to `run`
 - The last optional field on tags is the date tag `<yyyymmdd>`.
-This is useful for production deployments as these base images are non-moving tags, so no packages in these will update ever.
+If a date tag is specified, the pinned release will always be pulled from Docker Hub, even if there is a new one available.

+__Note:__ Pinning to a date-frozen base image is highly recommended if you are running a fleet in production.
+This ensures that all your dependencies have a fixed version and won't get randomly updated until you decide to pin the image to a newer release.

 #### Examples